-In this episode, Venkatesh Rao, (@vgr) founder of Ribbonfarm and author of the book Tempo discusses the 3 types of decision makers and shares how to adopt useful mental models
+Venkatesh Rao discusses the 3 types of decision-makers and shares how to adopt useful mental models to get better outcomes.

 On this episode of The Knowledge Project, I have Venkatesh Rao.